gromeck/CWP-Mockup/README.md

  - air traffic processing
  - GUI

-On a low-cost system with an Intel Core i3 (4 cores @ 3.6GHz) it is possible to simultanously display:
+The following table gives an overview of the graphic thruput and performance of the CWP-MockUp on a low-cost system with an Intel Core i3 (4 cores @ 3.6GHz).

 |# of Tracks|Refreshrate|FPS|CPU Load|bandwidth with X11 forwarding|
 |----------------:|----------------:|---:|--------:|-----------------------------:|